CoChar02/advprogLabBookCchar/Lab-book.md

 <img width="1418" height="884" alt="image" src="https://github.com/user-attachments/assets/9eb2f443-f31c-4cdb-8e9c-38e92d8b3298" />

 The debugger also allows us to see the data stack for the code we have written, by looking at the value of the stack pointer register (RSP), we can find where our variables are being held on the stack.
 This, as the above screenshot shows, allows us to read their values and see updates as they are changed as we step through the function.
-In the above screenshot the value 07 has been highlighted in red, showing that it has been changed, from the locals tab we can see that the ```count``` variable has been updated to be 7, thus we can note that the count variable is being stored at the data address ```...F5BE```.
+In the above screenshot the value 07 has been highlighted in red, showing that it has been changed, from the locals tab we can see that the ```count``` variable has been updated to be 7, thus we can note that the count variable is being stored near the data address ```...F5BE``` with an offset of 22 bytes.

 ## Week 3 - Lab C